lputruele/MaskD/README.md

 This is the source code and binaries distribution of the Masking Distance Tool,

-you need to set the environment variable 'FAULTY' with:
+you need to set the environment variable 'MASKD' with:

-export FAULTY = <path to jar files>
+export MASKD = [path to jar files]

 HOW TO COMPILE: